jhlink/Unity_360VideoPlayer/README.md

 ### 360 Video Player Demo Scene

+For developers familiar with Unity, this scene is a minimalist demo of the capabilities of a VideoSphere.

+Given that the 'Play Demo' flag is set on the MasterPlayerController script within the VideoSphere GameObject, playing the scene should result with a video played immediately.

 ### CardboardDemoScene

+This demo incorporates the Google VR SDK (v1.17.0) to demonstrate playing and stopping a 360 video player using the same function calls specified in the Instruction section above.

 ## Credits
 - Kudos to arvtesh for this awesome Asynchronous operations for Unity library. ( UnityFx.Async on the Asset Store )